rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-messaging-demo/Readme.md

 * Press `CONNECT` to establish connection with server.
 * Press the Buttons provided in the interface to run that test.
-* Observe logging on server side as well as the console on the client side for more information on flow of events
+* Observe logging on server side as well as the console on the client side for more information on flow of `calls` and `events`.

 ## Eclipse